vatpac-technology/sops/docs/terminal/amberleyoakey.md

 ## Charts
 !!! abstract "Reference"
-    Additional charts to the AIP may be found in the RAAF TERMA document, available towards the bottom of [RAAF AIP page](https://ais-af.airforce.gov.au/australian-aip){target=new}
+    In addition to the civilian `ERSA` and `AIP` publications, [the RAAF AIP website](https://ais-af.airforce.gov.au/australian-aip){target=new} contains the necessary charts (available in the TERMA) and description of procedures (in each airports' FIHA).